FTC Social Media Regulations

 I love adaptogenic herbs, and rhodiola is my personal favorite!
 Being a busy mom of two young children, I need support for my hectic days and to help manage my energy.
 Rhodiola has a rich traditional history in both Siberian culture and Traditional Chinese Medicine.

-Navigate the social media regulatory landscape and benchmark with peers at the 3rd Annual Dietary Supplement: Regulatory Strategy Conference on December 3-4 in Alexandria, VA at the Embassy Suites by Hilton Alexandria Old Town!
-Download the full program agenda today for more on Diana Morgan’s presentation and other dietary supplement industry topics covered.
+Navigate the social media regulatory landscape and benchmark with peers at the Dietary Supplement: Regulatory Strategy Conference.
+View the full program agenda today for more on Diana Morgan’s presentation and other dietary supplement industry topics covered.